 Failing is a Step Closer to the End Result

-The first time you execute a workout like this, you may, in fact you will fail miserably.
+The first time you execute a workout like this, you may, in fact, you will fail miserably.
 You’ll start too hard and won’t complete all the efforts.
 You’ll finish too easily and not hit the desired intensity.
-You’ll look at your hear rate tracing after the fact and see a line that looks like the profile of the Hilly Billy Roubeaux instead of even like the Sahara desert.
-IN other words your efforts were all over the place, rather than steady, even and repeatable.
+You’ll look at your heart rate tracing after the fact and see a line that looks like the profile of the Hilly Billy Roubeaux instead of even like the Sahara desert.
+In other words, your efforts were all over the place, rather than steady, even and repeatable.

 You’re thinking, “But coach, just give me a power target and I’ll hit it”.